Clinical Pipeline

 PRX-P4-003 Clinical Development Program

-Building on the solid scientific foundation detailed in our Discovery & Science section, we are advancing PRX-P4-003 through a strategic clinical development pathway for multiple indications with significant unmet needs.
+Building on the solid scientific foundation detailed in our Science section, we are advancing PRX-P4-003 through a strategic clinical development pathway for multiple indications with significant unmet needs.
 Our clinical program is designed to efficiently generate the data needed for regulatory approval while addressing key questions about safety, efficacy, and optimal dosing.

 Recent Milestones